rooterkyberian/speedy_py_docker_build/README.md

  * derived using `FROM`, with just `pipenv install --system --deploy --dev`

 and the last option means that no matter which file changes, the `pipenv install --system --deploy --dev` will have to be run.

+The more refined than "copy&pasting" Dockerfile is to use [`ARG`](https://docs.docker.com/engine/reference/builder/#arg) instruction.
+This way you will have a single Dockerfile to maintain.
+Example of such file can be found in [4-slim-dev.Dockerfile](4-slim-dev.Dockerfile).
+You can run `docker build -f 4-slim-dev.Dockerfile . --build-arg DEV=true` to get development image, or `docker build -f 4-slim-dev.Dockerfile .` for production one (note the same Dockerfile is used).